Keksuccino/docs_fancymenu/faq.md

 ### I can't customize any elements of a screen when opening it in the editor.
 It's just an empty screen then.

-This could mean you accidentally created a universal layout instrad of one **for the current screen**.
+This could mean you accidentally created a universal layout instead of one **for the current screen**.

 It could also mean that the screen you are customizing is a scrollable screen, which are screens that FancyMenu can't customize by default.